-Compensation Actions Taken During 2014.
-In 2014, the Committee, as part of its annual executive compensation review processes:
+Compensation Actions Taken During 2016.
+In 2016, the Committee, as part of its annual executive compensation review processes:

-- approved increases in base salaries for our named executive officers and other officers to reflect recent position changes and to more closely align compensation for our officer team with the market median; - · approved annual long-term incentive compensation grants for our named executive officers and other officers; - 50% time-based restricted share units with three-year vesting; and - 50% performance-based restricted share units with three-year vesting and performance measurement periods, and with performance measured by our total shareholder return relative to a peer group; and - adopted a 401(k) benefit restoration plan, which replaces benefits lost under our 401(k) Plan because of income limitations imposed by the Internal Revenue Code, to better align our retirement and other benefits with those of other utilities.
+- approved increases in base salaries for our named executive officers and other officers to more closely align compensation for our officer team with the market median; and - · approved annual long-term incentive compensation grants for our named executive officers and other officers; - 50% time-based restricted share units with three-year vesting; and - 50% performance-based restricted share units with three-year vesting and performance measurement periods, and with performance measured by our total shareholder return relative to a peer group.

-Consideration of Results of the 2014 Shareholder Advisory Vote.
-In May 2014, we provided our shareholders with an advisory vote on the 2013 named executive officer compensation as disclosed in our 2014 annual meeting proxy statement (a "say-on-pay" vote).
-Approximately 95% of the votes cast, excluding abstentions and broker non-votes, were in favor of the 2013 compensation of our named executive officers.
+Consideration of Results of the 2016 Shareholder Advisory Vote.
+In May 2016, we provided our shareholders with an advisory vote on the 2015 named executive officer compensation as disclosed in our 2016 annual meeting proxy statement (a "say-on-pay" vote).
+Approximately 96% of the votes cast, excluding abstentions and broker non-votes, were in favor of the 2015 compensation of our named executive officers.
 The Committee regarded this result as evidence of strong shareholder support of our executive compensation philosophy and considered the advisory vote as a factor in its decision to continue our current executive compensation program.

-Based on the preference indicated by our shareholders in May 2011, our Board of Directors has adopted a policy to hold the "say-on-pay" vote each year at the annual meeting of the shareholders.
+Based on the preference indicated by our shareholders in May 2011, our board of directors adopted a policy to hold the "say-on-pay" vote each year at the annual meeting of the shareholders.
+Our board of directors is once again recommending that shareholders approve holding the "say-on-pay" vote each year.
+See Item 3 below.